codeabuu/saas/README.md

 # Django SaaS Project

-Build the foundations for a Software as a Service business by leveraging Django, Tailwind, htmx, Neon Postgres, Redis, and more.
+This project builds the foundations for a Software as a Service business by leveraging Django, Stripe for payments, Tailwind, htmx, Neon Postgres, Redis, and more.

-The goal of this project is to learn how to create a reusable foundation for building SaaS products for your business or startup.
+The goal of this project is to create a reusable foundation for building SaaS products for your business or startup.

 ## References